Last Updated on November 13, 2022 by Paul Guzman

 The bright Red Poinsettia

 The red poinsettia is the most common and they seem to last much longer than the other varieties.
-You can also place them throughout the home during the holiday seasons for some great Christmas colors.
+You can also place them throughout the home during the holiday season for some great Christmas colors.
 They will thrive even in medium to low light.

 The Pink Poinsettia